Minimalist psychedelic art — soft purple gradient on beige backdrop symbolizing stillness, presence, and the subtle journey inward.

 It's important to approach these experiences with care, respect, and an open, compassionate mindset.
 They can be deeply meaningful, but also potentially challenging.
 Seeking guidance from experienced practitioners or licensed professionals can help ensure a safe and meaningful journey of self-discovery.

-It's important to remember that each individual's experience with ketamine may vary, and what is safe for one person may not be for another.
-If you or someone you know is considering using ketamine, it's essential to consult with a qualified provider who can assess the potential risks and benefits based on your unique circumstances.
+It's important to remember that each individual's experience with medicine may vary, and what is safe for one person may not be for another.
+If you or someone you know is considering using these substances, it's essential to consult with a qualified provider who can assess the potential risks and benefits based on your unique circumstances.

-Importantly, ketamine is not a one-size-fits-all solution.
+Importantly, psychedelics are not a one-size-fits-all solution.
 It requires careful medical supervision and an individualized approach to ensure safety and efficacy.
-But for those who qualify, ketamine-assisted therapy can be a transformative experience, helping to restore a sense of balance, resilience, and joy.
+But for those who qualify, psychedelic-assisted therapy can be a transformative experience, helping to restore a sense of balance, resilience, and joy.